Assembly Line - abstraction used to run all the plugins of a component generator in sequence.

 Interface - refers to a TypeScript Interface that has the sole purpose of checking on the shape that values have.

-Nested Style - section used to define responsive styles.
+Nested Style - UIDL Node Type used to define responsive or pseudo-selector styles.
 This is not stable yet and is subject to changes in the near future.

 Node Types - defines the type used for any section or a sub-section in an UIDL component.
 The type of the node can be any of the following: static, dynamic, conditional, element, repeat, nested-style, slot.